-Mastering link-building and local SEO is imperative to marketing your cannabis dispensary.
+Mastering local SEO and link building for cannabis dispensaries is imperative to marketing your business.
 Search engines, like Google and Bing, use these links to measure the authority of your business’ website, making it a crucial component of your marketing strategy.

 While it’s not quick and easy to acquire a hyperlink, we have compiled a list of 17 strategies you should consider implementing: